 TGac editor: modify P226L33-36 as follows:

-After coding and puncturing, the data bit streams at the output of the FEC encoders are re-arranged into NSS blocks of NCBPSS bits (NSS,u blocks of NCBPSS,u bits in the case of an MU-MIMO transmission).
+After coding and puncturing, the data bit streams at the output of the FEC encoders are processed in groups of NCBPSS bits.
+Each of these groups is re-arranged into NSS blocks of NCBPSS bits (NSS,u blocks of NCBPSS,u bits in the case of an MU-MIMO transmission).
 This operation is referred to as “stream parsing” and is described in this section.

 Clause 22.3.10.7 Segment parser & Clause 22.3.10.8 BCC interleaver